ANOVA with R

 Topics

-- Power and sample size calculations.
+- Getting the sample size right: Power and sample size calculations.

 - Combination of effects: two-way ANOVA.